Dwight Loftis

-Dwight A. Loftis (born February 4, 1943) is an American politician and retired insurance agent from South Carolina.
+Dwight A. Loftis (born February 4, 1943) is a retired American politician and insurance agent from South Carolina.
 A member of the South Carolina Senate from 2019 to 2024, he previously represented district 19 in the South Carolina House of Representatives for 23 years from 1996 to 2019.
 He is a member of the Republican party.

 S.C.
 House of Representatives (1996–2019)

 From 1996 to 2019, Loftis represented district 19 in the South Carolina House of Representatives.
 His entry to the office was upon winning a January 1996 special election.

 S.C.
 Senate

 From 2019 to 2024, Loftis represented South Carolina's 6th Senate District (a portion of Greenville County).
 He was first elected during a special election when incumbent William Timmons succeeded Trey Gowdy in representing South Carolina's 4th Congressional district in the U.S. House of Representatives.
 In 2023, Loftis announced he would retire and not seek reelection.